mvpotter/kladr-api-client/readme.md

 Visit [https://kladr-api.ru](https://kladr-api.ru) for more info.

+# Requirements

+- JDK 1.7
+- KLADR API token.
+You can get it for free [here](https://kladr-api.ru/register)

 # Maven

 kladrapi-client is distributed using [jitpack.io](https://jitpack.io/), thus it is necessary to add jitpack repository